trans-travel/trans-travel/us/fl.md

 gender identity up to grade five in schools.
 A bill that would ban this at higher grades is pending governor signature as of May 4, 2023.

-The State considers exposure of children to sexual orientation or gender identity information to be "grooming," I.E. something done in preparation to abuse a child.
+Some state officials consider exposure of children to sexual orientation or gender identity information to be "grooming," I.E. something done in preparation to abuse a child.
 Thus trans people in the presence of children may be at risk of state action and/or hostile interactions with others who believe that your presence may be a prelude to child abuse.